Small Dog Health Problems

 If your dog has this condition, anesthesia poses additional risks during surgery.
 Consult our doctors at Acacia Pet Hospital to discuss potential surgical options to correct structural problems and improve your dog's breathing.

-Small dogs are susceptible to a variety of joint issues, including:
+When discussing teacup dogs health problems, joint issues are frequently at the top of the list.
+Small dogs are susceptible to a variety of skeletal issues, including:

 Regular check-ups at Acacia Pet Hospital can help spot these issues early and ensure that your small dog receives the appropriate treatment.